 This Biennial ostensibly represents the best in Australian art in all media.
 To have so much ceramics in this major art event is a great step forward and high prestige for the medium.
 Given all that I have discussed so far, and this show in Adelaide, the ceramic folk at Gulgong must have been ecstatic with current directions…right?

-The country is 96% white with a large ceramics community that is largely conservative aesthetically and skill-based in its values.
+The country was over 90% white 1960, today it is 76%.
+But positions of true power are still 90% white.
+Its large ceramics community is largely conservative aesthetically and skill-based in its values.
 And they are not happy.
 The Biennial’s five ceramic artists did not reflect the Fortress Ceramica.
 There is only one white male, Glenn Barkley, and his presence is problematic.

 Ramesh Mario Nithiyendran is Australian, but he was born in 1988 Colombo, Sri-Lanka and he moved with his family to Australia in 1989.
 He Now lives and works in Sydney.
 Ramesh Mario Nithiyendran’s garden of totems spoke of his Hindu roots mixed with gay male culture and the power of ritual.
 He currently has a solo exhibition commissioned by the MNSW.
 I saw it in mid-process.